-When searching the Explore Chicago Collections portal, you will pull up records for various types of materials, including individual items (e.g. images, photographs, manuscripts) or descriptions of entire collections housed at archives and libraries in the Chicago area.
-Some items are viewable online and others are physically located at local libraries and archives.
-The libraries and archives with collections listed in this portal have different policies for using materials, so you will need to visit the websites of individual libraries or archives to determine how to utilize a particular collection, and whether you can request certain materials online or if you will need to plan a visit to the collection.
+When searching the Explore Chicago Collections portal, you will find records describing various types of materials, including individual items (e.g. images, photographs, manuscripts) or inventories of entire collections housed at archives and libraries in the Chicago area.
+Some items are viewable online, while others require you to visit local libraries and archives for access.
+The libraries and archives with collections listed in this portal have different policies and procedures, so you will need to visit their websites when planning your visit.

 The following definitions are from A Glossary of Archival and Records Terminology copyrighted by the Society of American Archivists.
 Consult the glossary for 2,000+ additional entries.